top of page

 Girls' Shield (Hunslet & Morley)

 First presented in April 1991 to the winners of a junior school girls' rugby league tournament which was held in Morley until 1997.
-The trophy was "resurrected" for three years from 2006 to 2009 for a primary school girls' tag rugby competition, and from 2016 it has been presented to the winners of the primary school girls' full-contact tournament.
+The trophy was "resurrected" for three years from 2006 to 2009 for a primary school girls' tag rugby competition, and from 2016 to 2023 it was presented to the winners of the primary school girls' full-contact tournament.
 In all "incarnations" the competitions have been played at seven-a-side.

 Girls%20Shield_edited.jpg